vidavidorra/tools/src/vidavidorra-logo/logo.md

 ## Single V

-This table describes the construction of the double `V`, denoted by the non-dotted section of the logo below and the point numbers in the logo.
+This table describes the construction of the single `V`, denoted by the non-dotted section of the logo below, and the point numbers in the logo.

 | point      | horizontal (`x`) | vertical (`y`) |
 | ---------- | ---------------- | -------------- |